biologisGIM/solr-extensions/README.md

 Building the project:

-1. In a command line navigate to the folder 'Search'
+1. In a command line navigate to the folder 'AddField'(or 'MergeValue')
 - inside you'll see following:
-    - solr-extensions.iml
+    - AddField.iml (MergeValue.iml)
     - out
     - pom.xml
     - src